dbohlender/canfar.github.io/docs/tutorial.md

 {% include backToTop.html %}

-### Store the results
+### Store the Results

-We want to store the output catalogue `1056213p.cat` on a persistent storage medium because the ephemeral partition where it resides now will be wiped out when the VM shuts down.
+We want to store the output catalogue `1056213p.cat` on a persistent storage medium, accessible from other places, and the storage on the VM might be wiped out when the VM shuts down, depending on its flavour.
 So we will use VOSpace to store the result.
 To access VOSpace, we need proxy authorization of your behalf to store files.
 This is accomplished using a `.netrc` file that contains your CANFAR user name and password, and then **getCert** can obtain an *X509 Proxy Certificate* using that name/password combination without any further user interaction.

 {% highlight bash %}
 echo "machine www.canfar.phys.uvic.ca login [username] password [password]" > ~/.netrc